OwnerBob Bath

 ChargerManzanita Micro PFC20

-charge from 220V outlets.
-This charger has been reliable,
+generally charge from 220V outlets.
+Charger has been

 DC/DC ConverterBelktronix 60 Amps

-auxiliary line!
-They're a new company, but DANG they make
+aux. line!
+They're a new company, but DANG they make a

-Depending on temp., load, speed, etc. This is a summertime
+depending on temp., load, speed, etc. This is a

 Watt Hours/Mile225 Wh/Mile